 The largest contributor to the Fourth Wave is the Ford 6.7 litre V8, used primarily in Super Duty pick up applications.
-The engine is also used in a variety of utility vehicle (commercial vehicle) applications, but all of the volume is accounted for in the Fourth Wave.
-The Fourth Wave declined by 31%, from 850,000 Engine Equivalents in 2019 to 590,000 Engine Equivalents in 2020.
-However, Ford Super Duty diesel sales increased by almost 25,000 vehicles in 2020.
-The decline in the Fourth Wave was primarily due to the loss of utility vehicle and shuttle bus sales.
-With the increasing popularity of pick ups and SUVs in North America, and with US pick up and SUV diesel sales increasing by 28% in 2020, the outlook in the Fourth Wave remains positive.
+The engine is also used in a variety of utility truck (commercial vehicle) applications, but all of the volume is accounted for in the Fourth Wave.
+Following a decline of 30% in 2020, the Fourth Wave recovered by 10% in 2021 to account for 20% of the total volume and remain as the second largest wave.
+Further recovery is expected as semiconductor supply improves and as the demand for utility truck and shuttle bus sales returns.
+The long-term outlook is positive, with prolonged demand for diesel engines in the competitive Super Duty sector.